 a year wrinkles as you watch.

-All poems on this post: © James Nikopoulos
+Poetry in this post: © James Nikopoulos

 Published with the permission of James Nikopoulos